 IP Marking table

-The following table recommends the packet marking guideline for the link/network for all listed interconnection scenarios making use of the DiffServ IETF RFC and IP Precedence TOS marking scheme plus the coding scheme at the MPLS and Ethernet layers, respectively.
+The following table illustrates DiffServ IETF RFC and IP Precedence TOS marking scheme plus the coding scheme at the MPLS and Ethernet layers that SHOULD be supported, respectively.
 It applies to all the traffic to be transmitted.